Put your passion into action.

-If you're looking for an education in sport management that's hands-on, practical and focused on giving you résumé-ready skills and experience, look no further.
-At Lancaster Bible College, our sport management program allows students to be a part of the 400 billion dollar industry - before they even graduate.
+If you’re looking for an education in sport management or a sports administration degree that’s hands-on, practical and focused on giving you résumé-ready skills and experience, look no further.
+At Lancaster Bible College, our sports management degree allows students to be a part of the 400 billion dollar industry – before they even graduate.

-With a program that is intentionally designed to give students field experience before graduating, our students leave equipped and ready to lead in their industry.
+While there are many colleges that offer sports management programs, there’s none quite like ours.
+With a program that is intentionally designed to give students field experience before graduating, our students leave equipped and ready to lead in their industry in sports administration.
 Starting freshman year, students begin working in their field, first by helping to pull off athletic events on campus, followed by an apprenticeship under a skilled professional in their sophomore year, then internships and practicum in their junior and senior years.
 In total, our students leave with a minimum of 440 hours of relevant sport management experience.

-Furthermore, our students get the chance to integrate their faith into their profession through our unique program that places a strong emphasis on Bible classes and professional classes.
+Furthermore, our students get the chance to integrate their faith into their profession through our unique program that places a strong emphasis on Bible classes, professional classes and coaching classes.
 In fact, our students graduate with two majors: sport management and biblical studies.

-So if you're looking for a Christian college that will give you and education in the Bible and beyond, consider applying to LBC to study sport management.
+So if you’re looking for a Christian college that will give you and education in the Bible and beyond, consider applying to LBC to study sports management.

-"A good leader takes a little more than her share of the blame, a little less than her share of the credit." — Amanda Dowhen
+“A good leader takes a little more than her share of the blame, a little less than her share of the credit.” — Mrs. ZuschmidtRead Bio